-French Powerlifting Ratio (FPR) is a program popularised from one of my mentors Keegan Smith, who was the Strength and Conditioning coach for the Sydney Roosters when they won their last premiership.
+French Powerlifting Ratio (FPR) is a program popularised from Keegan Smith, who was the Strength and Conditioning coach for the Sydney Roosters when they won their last premiership.
 He is a very innovative, pioneering, holistic coach.

 His FPR was born from the protocol of Fred Marcerou, one of Keegan’s assistant coaches when he was at the French Catalan Dragons in 2012, it’s a genius system that feeds results.